kadena-community/kadena-cli-user-test/Readme.md

     ***

+    **Description**:
-    **Description**: Import a wallet that was previously exported from Chainweaver into the Kadena CLI.
-Once imported, check the balances of the accounts associated with this wallet to ensure successful import and access to funds.
+    Import a wallet that was previously exported from Chainweaver into the Kadena CLI.
+    Once imported, check the balances of the key (5b46750a00e824891fa0a4f9cae1e31b85a19da7cfbf704224eb7649ca010e49) on index "5" to ensure successful import.
+    **The balance should be 1 kda**.

     #### Scenario 4: Add an Account and Drain a Funded Account Using a Template

     **Description**: Using a wallet imported from Chainweaver, add a new account through the Kadena CLI.
 Then, use a predefined transaction template from [Kadena's transaction library](https://github.com/kadena-io/txlib/blob/master/drain.ktpl) to drain funds from a funded account into the newly created account.

-3.  **Document Your Experience**: As you go through the scenario, the reporter should note any difficulties encountered, areas for improvement, and overall feedback.
+4.  **Document Your Experience**: As you go through the scenario, the reporter should note any difficulties encountered, areas for improvement, and overall feedback.

 #### Feedback Submission